nil-andreu/dr-ecommerce/README.md

 For workin on this part, we will go to the views.py and create UserViewSet.

 ### 15. Define URL
+If we look at the project urls, we can see that we have the url of "api-auth/".
+This is the one we will use to actally interact with the user with REST API.

+But what we will use is the one of the API.
+So then in the urls of api, we will add the one for the user.

+Then we open up the urls.py file in the user.

 ### 16. Registering User App in Admin
 This will create the basic problem in Django, which is when you try to customize the user.